Veltlin

 Planning Your Visit

 Veltlin is located at Křižíkova 488/115 in Karlín, reachable from the city centre via tram or metro (Florenc station is the closest major hub, a short walk east).
 The neighbourhood character means weekday evenings are more conducive to the unhurried, conversational format the bar rewards; weekend visits attract a slightly higher volume.
-Given its reputation as one of Prague's more focused wine destinations, booking ahead is advisable for groups, though the bar's specific reservation policy is leading confirmed directly.
-Current hours and contact details are available through the venue directly, as these vary seasonally.
+Given its reputation as one of Prague's more focused wine destinations, booking ahead is advisable for groups, though the bar's specific reservation policy is best confirmed directly.
+Current hours are Monday through Saturday from 5 to 11 PM and Sunday from 3 to 9 PM.

 Cuisine-First Comparison